 Over the last six months, this blog has become a hikers' instruction manual.
 My "warden" job in the highlands is totally immersive — I love it for that — and there is little space in my brain for any other line of thought.
-Since we left, I've lost my focus; I've been stuck in my head and forgotten how to write it out.
+Since we left, I've lost my focus; I've been stuck in my head and forgotten how to write my way out.
 Those of you who only check this site* will be totally unaware that we have moved to the East Fjords.
-It feels like about time to show you what it's like.

 *I post photos on my facebook page most days.

-Dan and I have a new job at Havarí, an organic farm, cafe and guesthouse on Karlsstaðir (the farm's traditional name) on the southern part of the Eastfjords.
-It is a forty
+Dan and I have a new job at Havarí, an organic farm, cafe and guesthouse on Karlsstaðir (the farm's traditional name) in the southern part of the Eastfjords.
+It's a forty minute

-minute drive north from Djúpivogur (population between three and four hundred) and around half an hour south from Breiðdalsvík (population one hundred and something).
+drive north from Djúpivogur (population between three and four hundred) and around half an hour south from Breiðdalsvík (population one hundred, and something).